Learn to Speak the Language of Diplomacy

 Annexation

-The formal act of a state incorporating conquered foreign territory into its own jurisdiction.
-It is the forcible acquisition of a territory by one state at the expense of another done by either a unilateral declaration and the conquering of the territory or by the conclusion of a treaty.
+The formal act of a state incorporating conquered foreign territory into its own jurisdiction; the forcible acquisition of a territory by one state at the expense of another done by either a unilateral declaration and conquering of territory or by the conclusion of a treaty.

 • Term